YahuiSun/bump_hunting/README.md

 6) The codes of comparing greedy bump hunting algorithms with our adaptions are below "// compare original and adapted bump hunting algorithms"
 7) The codes of comparing other community detection algorithms with our GBHA are below "// FastNewman2004 and FastVincent2008"

+# A proof for concrete bumps

+In "A proof for concrete bumps.pdf", we provide a detailed proof to show that concrete bumps do not overlap with each other.